Did you always want to be an artist?

 I love my mother's enchiladas and my dad makes weird yet tasty empanadas. :3

 I love art journaling, scrapbooking and embroidery!

 I have two adorable rescue pups!
 Mac is a cuddly chihuahua mix and Roni is an energetic Miniature Pinscher mix (both mixed with something I don't know yet) and together they're Mac and Roni (like the cheesy pasta dish!).

 Can I get a free book?

-Unfortunately I can’t, but you can find my books at your local library (if they’re not there, ask your librarian to order a copy, they'd be happy to help).
+Unfortunately I don't have any spare copies for readers, however you can find my books at your local library (if they’re not there, ask your librarian to order a copy, they'd be happy to help).
 My books are also available at Amazon, Barnes and Noble, or even check your local bookstore.